ryanq47/CS-EXTC2-NTP/leftoff.md

 fixed by adding ntohl here, which is odd.
 I didn't think it was coming in as network order.

-Something weird is happenign with chunking now, not getting full payload from server
+Something weird is happenign with chunking now, not getting full payload from server ^^ Fix: badif else tree

+New bug: Some bug with paylaod size, where server has correct size, but client is not seeing correct size